Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Model Estimation

+More importantly, we note that \begin{proposition} The random forest predictor (\ref{RFP}) can be cast as an adaptive locally weighted estimator, and is thus equivalent to the \texttt{TLRF} estimator (\ref{T3r}):

+\end{proposition} Therefore, the \texttt{TLRF} method can be implemented through standard regression forests, with a typical input represented by Table \ref{TLGRFDataRegression}.
+Pseudocode of \texttt{TLRF} is presented in Appendix \ref{apd1.TLRF}.
+A detailed discussion of this algorithm's stability with regard to its key hyperparameters is provided in Appendix \ref{apd:TLGRF_Hyperparameter_Tuning}.

+In our implementation, \texttt{TLRF} is deployed on a high-performance compute server equipped with 1TB of memory and 127 AMD EPYC-Rome processors.
+For the complete U.S. dataset (with each county-day representing a single observation), model retraining with 200 trees requires approximately 20 minutes when incorporating one additional day of data across all counties, inclusive of exhaustive hyperparameter selection.
+Once trained, the model performs estimation and forecasting inference for all counties in approximately 10 seconds per day, enabling near real-time epidemiological monitoring.

-To summarize, in order to improve the estimation, our proposed algorithm adaptively chooses fitting windows by pooling proxy data across time and counties via the GRF similarity measures.
-In \S\ref{PE} and \S\ref{GRF}, we evaluate the numerical performance of our estimator by benchmarking it against traditional estimators with both non-adaptive fitting windows and fitting windows chosen via time series cross-validation, as well as the classical GRF algorithm by \cite{athey2019generalized}.
+To summarize, in order to improve the estimation, our proposed algorithm adaptively chooses fitting windows by pooling proxy data across time and counties via the \texttt{TLRF} similarity measures.
+In \S\ref{PE}, we evaluate the numerical performance of our estimator by benchmarking it against traditional estimators with both non-adaptive fitting windows and fitting windows chosen via time series cross-validation.